 The first time I made these tacos was for a little birthday get together with some friends.
 My friend Jessie (and my partner in crime and all things food) and I put our heads together to come up with a quick, simple dinner that was sure to impress.
 I usually make steak or slow cooked barbacoa tacos, but Jess had the idea to make chicken tacos with a simple honey, lime, tequila marinade.
 With no actual recipe, and only a couple of hours until dinner, I threw a together a simple marinade and prayed that it would work even though we only had an hour or two before we were planning on cooking it.
 The result was DELICIOUS and became an instant favorite.

-I’ve broken down the ingredients needed for each component, but if you scroll down to the bottom, you’ll find the complete grocery list!
+I’ve broken down the ingredients needed for each component below!
 This recipe serves 5-6 people, but can easily be reduced by using fewer chicken breasts and avocados.
 The chicken is SO GOOD eaten as leftovers on extra tortillas or on top of a salad, so don’t worry about making too much food!
 You won’t have to worry about making too much guacamole either - it’s always the first thing to disappear.

 Juice of 2 Limes